KenanAegean/KenanAegean/README.md

 ### About Me

-- 🕹️ Passionate **game programmer** turned from a software engineer into a full-time world builder
-- ✈️ Studying **Game Programming at Futuregames Academy** in Warsaw
+- 🎮 Game programming student at **Futuregames Academy** in Warsaw
-- 🎨 I love combining **technical systems** with **creative expression** — gameplay, AI, tools, and vibes
-- 💡 Addicted to building: procedural maps, emergent AI, weird ideas that just *might* work
-- 🧪 Also exploring scripting, web dev, mobile apps, automation, and robotics
-- ✏️ Final Boss: crafting *experiences* people remember
+- 💼 Former software engineer transitioning to full-time game development
+- 🛠️ I enjoy building gameplay systems, AI behaviors, and dev tools
+- 🧪 Always experimenting with procedural generation, multiplayer, and optimization
+- ✨ Goal: Create games that players actually want to finish

 ---